-Bigger groups of computers collaborate in ever more complicated and less transparent ways as programmers and computing architects think of new ways to exploit digital collaboration and try to reduce the hazards of computer viruses, worms, botnets, and all sorts of other malware.
+Large groups of computers collaborate in ever more complicated and less transparent ways as programmers and computing architects think of new ways to exploit digital collaboration and try to reduce the hazards of computer viruses, worms, botnets, and all sorts of other malware.
 At the same time, cyber criminals and other digital predators devise new tricks to exploit these complex interactions for their own purposes.

-This website is about the idea that the evolution of computing is similar to the evolution of other complex systems -- biological, social, ecological, and economic systems.
+The evolution of computing is similar to the evolution of other complex systems -- biological, social, ecological, and economic systems.
 In each of these domains, the elements become increasingly more specialized and sophisticated, and they interact with each other in ever more complex ways.
 From that perspective, the similarities between biology and computing are not coincidental.

 This site explores these principles in considerable detail -- more detail than most readers would want to absorb in one sitting.
 It presents each principle in its biological context and describes its benefits both for multicellular life and for computing.